 Make him (or her) notice you!

 One of those very first steps of courtship, dating, and mating is getting noticed by a potential lover.
 Sometimes, however, those first steps are the most difficult.
 How do you get that hot guy at the bar to come over and say hello?
 How do you get the cute gal at the coffee shop to smile and chat?
 Many people struggle with those questions - and miss potential romance as a result.

 Fortunately, there are "persuasive" solutions!
 As usual, I explored the research and found a few tips for you all...

-Significantly more men approached when the woman smiled (22% vs. 4%).
+Significantly more men approached when the woman smiled (22 percent vs. 4 percent).
 According to Gueguen (2008), this is due to the fact that men are looking for a woman to show interest in them as a clear signal to approach.
-The women who make eye contact AND smile give such a clear signal.
+The women who make eye contact and smile give such a clear signal.
 So, if you want a man to notice you and approach, make eye contact and smile!

 Although it was a bit more than just a smile, the men who attracted the attention of women did show some similar behaviors.
 First, like the women, these men also made more eye contact.
 In addition, though, they also showed more powerful and dominant body language.
 They took up space, moved around, and touched other men in playful and leading (non-sexual) ways.
 Essentially, the guys who looked at the women, joked around with other men, and were comfortable in their own space, got the women's attention.

 If you want to get a guy, then you need to give him a clear invitation.
 I know he seems big, burly, and scary.
 But, he is actually looking to you for a "green light" to come over and say hello.
 Some eye contact and a smile will do that.
 So, if you want him to approach, lock eyes and give him a grin.